angelb9967/Toyland-Inventory-System/README.md

 ## 📧 Contact

-For project inquiries or technical feedback, please contact the developer:
+For any inquiries or feedback regarding this project, please reach out:

 | Contributor | Github Account |
 | :-------------- | :--------------------------------------- |